 1 Pownal seat, 2-year unexpired term

 Now Make Sure to VOTE!
 March 7, 2023, 7:00 am to 7:00 pm

 Participating in the Town Meeting is the first step, but the critical next step is to VOTE and make your voice heard.
 In addition to voting on the budget, residents will be voting for three Select Board members, a Town Moderator, and a Town Treasurer.

 EARLY VOTING will begin by February 15.
 We DO NOT automatically mail ballots; they MUST be requested from our Town Clerk.
 You can email firstname.lastname@example.org or call 802-442-1043 to have one mailed to you, or stop by the Town Offices located at 205 South Street in Bennington.
-You may also use our official ballot drop box located in front of the Town Office to return your ballot until 4:30 pm on February 28.
+You may also use our official ballot drop box located in front of the Town Office to return your ballot.
+The ballot box is open until close of business on March 6.
 The ballot box is under 24 hour video surveillance and is checked daily.
 NOTE: The ballot drop box is NOT AVAILABLE on March 7; ballots must be brought to the polling place (see in person voting below).
 You may also mail it to us at PO Box 469, Bennington, VT 05201.

 IN PERSON VOTING will be on March 7, 2023, from 7:00 am to 7:00 pm.
 The polling place is the Bennington Fire Facility located at 130 River Street (use Lincoln Street entrance).
 For North Bennington residents, your polling location is at the Village Trustees Office on Main Street (also known as the Old Train Station).